'A brilliant publication, full of really useful and interesting stuff.' Lord Richard Best

 Follow the menu links (left) for more information on current and past editions.

-The 25th anniversary edition is available from the CIH bookshop.
-Visit the page for the 2017 edition here, where you can link to the sections that are downloadable.
-These include tables that have been updated in Summer 2017.
-The UK Housing Review Briefing Paper 2017, published on 14 September 2017, can also be downloaded as a pdf file.
+The 27th edition is available from the CIH bookshop.
+Visit the page for the 2019 edition here, where you can link to the sections that are downloadable.
+The UK Housing Review Briefing Paper 2018, published on 2nd October 2018, can also be downloaded as a pdf file.

 The UK Housing Review continues to be the prime source for all concerned with housing policy and finance.